 6 Reasons Why You Should Start a Business in Nigeria Today

 1. Now Nigeria still remains a hub for most entrepreneurs and investors.
-In fact, Nigeria remains the second largest economy in Africa and one of the fastest growing economies in the world.
+In fact, Nigeria is now the largest economy in Africa, the number one destination for Foreign Direct Investment in Africa and one of the fastest growing economies in the world.
 That’s why South African and Chinese companies are scrambling to invest in Nigeria.

 - Tiger brand recently acquired Aliko Dangote’s stake in Dangote Flour.

 - MTN South Africa recently mopped up shares of MTN Nigeria and Wal-Mart has moved heavily into Nigeria through its subsidiary, Shop Rite.

 - GlaxoSmithKline U.K has increased its stake in GlaxoSmithKline Nigeria PLC.

 - General Electric is partnering with power generation companies in Nigeria to boost the nation’s power supply.